Are Politicians Responsive to Mass Shootings? Evidence from U.S. State Legislatures: Data and Methods

 \subsection{Mass Shootings in Scope of Study}

 To identify mass shootings for the purposes of this study, we rely upon a definition established by the Congressional Research Service, which is aligned with definitions used by researchers across a variety of disciplines \citep[e.g.,][]{luca_impact_2020, violence_project}.
-Under this definition, a mass shooting is an incident in which four or more victims (not including the shooter) are murdered with firearms in a single, continuous incident in a public location that is unrelated to other types of criminal activity (such as gang violence).\footnote{We note that this definition certainly does not encompass all gun violence incidents that might reasonably act as focusing events or opportunities for agenda setting, but this definition covers a large number of shootings and is used widely in research on these incidents.
-See \url{https://sgp.fas.org/crs/misc/R44126.pdf}.}
+Under this definition, a mass shooting is an incident in which four or more victims (not including the shooter) are murdered with firearms in a single, continuous incident in a public location that is unrelated to other types of criminal activity (such as gang violence).\footnote{See \href{https://sgp.fas.org/crs/misc/R44126.pdf}{``Mass Murder with Firearms: Incidents and Victims, 1999-2013,'' \textsc{Congressional Research Service}}.
+Non-mass shootings are nearly universal across districts, limiting identification (95 percent of lower and 99 percent of upper chamber districts experienced at least one shooting between 2019–2025; Figure \ref{fig:gva_map}).
+Mass shootings are rarer and spatially concentrated, preserving a credible treated–untreated comparison.}

-We consider all mass shootings that occur in the United States between 2011 and 2022 as within our scope of study.
-Figure \ref{fig:affected_districts_US} shows which districts in particular states were affected by mass shootings occurring during this time period.

-Additional details on these shootings and the selection decisions underlying the inclusion of these states in our analyses can be found in Table \ref{tab:shootings_in_study}.
-For California, we consider the effects of eleven mass shootings.
+We consider all mass shootings that occur in the United States between 2011 and 2022 as within our scope of study, yielding a total of 68 mass shootings in 29 states.
+However, due to limitations in voting data and our identification requiring at least two pre-treatment and one post-treatment observation for at least one affected legislator, our sample of shootings is reduced to encompassing 53 incidents in 22 states.
+Additional details on these shootings and the selection decisions underlying the inclusion of these events in our analyses can be found in Appendix \ref{app:shootings}.